lmath56/S3P/gcp/3_gcp_tpu/readme.md

 ## Progression

 This is still a work in progress.
-Currently the Google account used does not have
+Currently the Google account used does not have enough quota.